13 Notable alumni of

 -

-Timothy Hill is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Kansas City Royals, San Diego Padres, Chicago White Sox and New York Yankees.
+Timothy Hill is an American professional baseball pitcher for the New York Yankees of Major League Baseball (MLB).
+He has previously played in MLB for the Kansas City Royals, San Diego Padres, and Chicago White Sox.
 Hill was selected by the Royals in the 32nd round of the 2014 MLB draft, and made his MLB debut in 2018.

 -